Liam-Hendricks/RPAS_fieldOPS/readme.md

 # Non functional Requirements
 * Express server must recover from crash.
-* Web application must be responive .
+* Web application must be responsive .
 * UI must be simple and intuitive .
-* UI must be conistant.
+* UI must be consistant.
 * User must know at all times where they are on the site.
 * Application will be hosted on heroku.
-* Applicaiton will be build using the MERN stack with additional libriaries.
+* Applicaiton will be built using the MERN stack with additional libriaries.
 * User information must be secure.
 * User authorisation must be secure.